Nakhon Si Thammarat Kingdom: Naksat cities

 According to the 16th-century Southern Thai Chronicles of Nakhon Si Thammarat and the Chronicles of Phra That Nakhon, Nakhon Si Thammarat was surrounded by a chain of 12 inter-linked cities, or Mueang, on the Malay Peninsula, called the Naksat cities (เมือง ๑๒ นักษัตร RTGS: Mueang Sip-Song Naksat).
 According to these accounts, the cities acted as an outer shield, surrounding the capital Nakhon Si Thammarat (Ligor), and were connected by land so that help could be sent from one city to another in the event of surprise attacks.

 The Thai term naksat (from Sanskrit nakshatra) refers to the lunar calendar system with a duodenary cycle of years (Pi Naksat), based on the Chinese zodiac, with each year being associated with a particular animal.

 M.C.
-Chand Chirayu Rajani identified 11 of the 12 cities and their associated zodiac emblems with the following locations on the Malay peninsula: Narathiwat (Rat), Pattani (Ox), Kelantan (Tiger), Kedah (Dragon), Phattalung (Snake), Trang (Horse), Chumphon (Goat), Krabi (Monkey), Tha Chana (Rooster), Phuket (Dog), Kraburi (Pig).
+Chand Chirayu Rajani identified 11 of the 12 cities and their associated zodiac emblems with the following locations on the Malay Peninsula: Narathiwat (Rat), Pattani (Ox), Kelantan (Tiger), Kedah (Dragon), Phattalung (Snake), Trang (Horse), Chumphon (Goat), Krabi (Monkey), Tha Chana (Rooster), Phuket (Dog), Kraburi (Pig).
 The exact location of Mueang Pahang, identified with the Rabbit, is unknown.

 However, there is no historic evidence that Nakhon Si Thammarat actually controlled these cities.
-Other reports from that period rarely describe Ligor as having any special role on the Malay peninsula.
+Other reports from that period rarely describe Ligor as having any special role on the Malay Peninsula.
 The account in the chronicles seems to reflect the Siamese (Thai) claims to suzerainty over the Malay regions of the south during the mid-Ayutthaya period.

 List of rulers

 The following table is a list of rulers of Nakhon Si Thammarat.
-The english terms "governor" and "province" are translations used by Munro-Hays in his book.
+The english terms "governor" and "province" are translations used by Stuart Munro-Hay in his book.
 However, there is strong evidence that both the rulers themselves and European powers regarded these rulers as kings in their own right.
 The Siamese term for Nakhon Si Thammarat changes over time.
-In the Palatine Law of 1458, it is a prathetsarat (often translated as tributary state) and the ruler entitled a chao phraya.
-Chao phraya is a general term for kings.
-For example, the main river running through Bangkok is the Chao Phraya River, or River of Kings.
+In the Palatine Law of 1458, it is a prathetsarat (often translated as tributary state) and the ruler entitled a chao phraya (one of the highest non-royal titles).

 During the reign of Naresuan, the title prathetsarat was abandoned and Nakhon became a first-class "city".
 Again, the translation "city" is misleading and comes from the Thai mueang, which is also used for the capital of Siam, Ayutthaya.
 Official titles for cities and rulers in pre-modern Siam is complex.
 We know Nakhon was closely allied with Siam and that Ayutthaya became involved in succession politics, sometimes appointing outsiders to the position.
 However, most of the rulers were chosen from among the ruling elite of Nakhon.